-Andrew Ashe, J.D., age 56, has served as our president and chief operating officer since August 2018 and as our general counsel since June 2022.
+Andrew Ashe, J.D., age 57, has served as our president and chief operating officer since August 2018 and as our general counsel since June 2022.
 Prior to joining our company, Mr. Ashe served as general counsel of Applied Genetic Technologies Corporation, a biotechnology company, from August 2017 to August 2018.
 Mr. Ashe was a consultant for Shire plc, or Shire, a pharmaceutical company, following Shire's acquisition of Dyax, from January 2016 until September 2016.
-He served in various roles at Dyax from June 2003 until its acquisition by Shire in January 2016, including general counsel and executive vice president, operations and administration from January 2013 to January 2016, general counsel and senior vice president, administration from January 2003 to December 2006.
+He served in various roles at Dyax from June 2003 until its acquisition by Shire in January 2016, including general counsel and executive vice president, operations and administration from January 2013 to January 2016, general counsel and senior vice president, administration from January 2007 to January 2013 and associate general counsel from June 2003 to December 2006.
 Earlier in his career, Mr. Ashe served as a trading specialist and senior analyst at the American and New York Stock Exchanges.
 Mr. Ashe's expertise includes legal affairs as well as financial and operations management.
 Mr. Ashe holds a B.B.A. in finance from the Isenberg School of Management at the University of Massachusetts, Amherst and a J.D. from The George Washington University Law School.

-Andrew Bellinger, M.D., Ph.D., age 45, has served as our chief scientific officer since October 2019 and as our chief medical officer since June 2022.
+Andrew Bellinger, M.D., Ph.D., age 46, has served as our chief scientific officer since October 2019 and was previously also our chief medical officer from June 2022 to September 2023.
 Dr. Bellinger is board-certified in cardiovascular medicine and internal medicine, and practiced cardiology at Brigham and Women's Hospital from August 2015 to December 2021.
 Dr. Bellinger previously served as chief scientific officer of Lyndra Therapeutics, Inc., a clinical-stage biotechnology company, which he co-founded, from July 2015 to September 2019.
 Prior to Lyndra, Dr. Bellinger served as chief scientific officer of Cocoon Biotech, Inc., a biotechnology company, from February 2014 to February 2015.
 Dr. Bellinger has served as a member of the board of directors of Corner Therapeutics, Inc., a biotechnology company that he co-founded, since September 2019.
 Dr. Bellinger's scientific expertise includes translational medicine, drug delivery, biomedical engineering and clinical strategy.
 Dr. Bellinger holds an A.B. in physics from Princeton University, an M.S. in mathematics from New York University and an M.D. and Ph.D. from Columbia University.